-Jacob Harvey's apology came after the teacher's attorney read a lengthy statement from her describing how the January 2014 rape had traumatized her and led to what she called "unwanted psychological reactions, unwanted memories and psychological distress."
+The teacher's attorney read a lengthy statement from her at Harvey's sentencing describing how the rape led to what she called "unwanted psychological reactions, unwanted memories and psychological distress."

 "At one point after the rape I wished inmate Harvey had just killed me because death seemed like a relief compared to the hell I was living," her statement said.
 "While I may have wanted to die shortly after the rape, I now have a greater purpose and will to live."

-Harvey was in the first year of a 30-year sentence for raping a suburban Phoenix woman when he assaulted the teacher.
-The new sentence starts when the first ends.
+Harvey was in the first year of a 30-year term for raping a suburban Phoenix woman during a home invasion when he assaulted the teacher in a classroom.

 Harvey repeatedly stabbed the teacher with a pen before raping her, according to investigative reports and the teacher.